FujiNetWIFI/fujinet-firmware/README.md

 MAJOR ANNOUNCEMENT FOR ANYONE WORKING ON FIRMWARE CODE:

 Fujinet-platformio has been ported forward to the new PlatformIO Esp32 3.0.
-The changes made mean that it no longer builds under 1.12.x or 2.0, so you must upgrade in order to hack on this firmware.
+The changes made mean that it no longer builds under 1.12.x or 2.0, so you must upgrade in order to work on this firmware.

 To upgrade: